Online survey seeks public input on reimagined Center of the Universe design

-The Downtown Tulsa Partnership has been spending the last 10 months listening to suggestions about how to make the Center of the Universe experience better.
+The Downtown Tulsa Partnership has been spending the past 10 months listening to suggestions about how to make the Center of the Universe experience better.

 The acoustic anomaly atop the Boston Avenue pedestrian bridge has been a popular attraction in Tulsa for years, but there’s not much there to attract visitors to the plaza area beyond one’s own echoing voice.